-Rainwater harvesting is one such water conservation method that is being utilised in urban areas in a big way these days.
-Although rainwater harvesting seems to be a new concept for many of us, it has been prevalent in rural India since ancient times and has been known by different names – Paar in western Rajasthan and Pat in Madhya Pradesh.
+Rainwater harvesting is one such water conservation method that is being utilized in urban areas in a big way these days.
+Although rainwater harvesting in India seems to be a new concept for many of us, it has been prevalent in rural India since ancient times and has been known by different names – Paar in western Rajasthan and Pat in Madhya Pradesh.

 What is Rainwater Harvesting?

 Rainwater harvesting is the collection and storage of rainwater in deep pits or reservoirs to be used later in summer.
 After filtering the rainwater, it is either stored or allowed to percolate into the ground thus recharging the groundwater.
 There are many advantages of rainwater harvesting: